Epicrates maurus: Captivity

 This species does very well in captivity and is considered by many to be the easiest of all the Epicrates species to maintain.
 It is generally described as similar in care to the Brazilian rainbow boa, but requiring lower temperatures and more tolerant of lower humidity.
 They primarily feed on mice and rats, but can be fed on a variety of appropriately-sized rodent and bird prey.
 Although they can be defensive and nippy when young, they generally become quite tame with regular handling.

 The species Epicrates cenchria (the rainbow boa and primarily the subspecies E. c. cenchria (the Brazilian rainbow boa)) and E. maurus colombianus (the Colombian rainbow boa) are growing in popularity and are widely bred in captivity, with very few being imported.
 Breeders are attempting to produce a variety of different color and patterned "morphs" through selective breeding.
 This is done by encouraging the dominant and recessive genes that code for proteins involved in chromatophore development, maintenance, or function.

 In January, 2015, a six-foot Epicrates maurus "slithered out of the toilet in an office restroom in downtown San Diego," California; it was uncertain as to who may have been its owner.

+Mythology

+The Colombian rainbow boa has long held symbolic importance in local indigenous culture.
+Among the Muisca people, the rainbow was personified as the deity Cuchavira, who appeared after floods to restore balance and fertility to the land.
+The Colombian rainbow boa's iridescent, multicolored scales and serpentine form have been culturally associated with this rainbow deity, symbolizing protection, renewal, and the promise of life following destructive rains.
+In some oral traditions, the snake itself was revered as a manifestation of the rainbow, embodying the connection between the natural world and divine forces.